Skip to main content

 Public signals can be noisy or stale, so treat them as planning inputs rather than decision-grade evidence on their own.

 If listing volume informs a sourcing decision, keep an audit trail: search date, role title, location filter, and screenshots or exports by platform.
 If someone introduces a broader market projection, run a source-quality check before using it in planning.
-In the source pack, one PMC-hosted paper is explicitly a preprint, and NLM inclusion is explicitly not endorsement, so visibility should not be treated as reliability.
+One PMC-hosted paper is explicitly a preprint, and NLM inclusion is explicitly not endorsement, so visibility should not be treated as reliability.

 Also watch for false confidence from unverified public signals.
-The source pack includes a Nigeria job-market article warning about fake recruitment outfits.
-That same piece is dated April 3, 2015, so treat it as a caution signal rather than a current blacklist.
+A Nigeria job-market article warns about fake recruitment outfits but is dated April 3, 2015, so treat it as a caution signal rather than a current blacklist.

 If role demand is still unclear, run a small sourcing test before you scale onboarding policy.
 Keep the test narrow, evaluate response quality, and confirm whether available candidates fit the independence model you plan to enforce.